KSPModdingLibs/KSPBuildTools/docs/msbuild/getting-started.md

 ### Environment Variable

 Set the {envvar}`KSP_ROOT` environment variable to the root of a KSP install.
-This is useful for CI workflows such as those using the {gh-actions:action}`compile` action.
+This is useful for CI workflows such as those using the {gha:action}`compile` action.

 ### Solution Directory